 Easy Ways to Detect Air Leaks

-Doing as much as possible to keep your home’s energy efficiency levels high is a given.
-When you make an effort to ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+Doing everything you can to keep your home’s energy efficiency levels high is a given.
+When you make an effort to ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are fairly easy to identify, but air leakage can also originate in less obvious spaces in your home.
+These air leaks are relatively easy to identify, but air leakage can also come from less obvious spaces around your home.
 Take advantage of the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
 If they clatter or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to take care of the leak.

 Next, walk around looking for cracks and gaps in the following areas:

 - Attic doors or hatches

 - Wall and window air conditioning units